GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/Upqecg8lPRgKFlqLH61g.jpeg",
 alt="Browser process diagram", width="800", height="426" %}

-- **Render and compositing thread:** responds to input in the browser UI, routes other input to the correct render process; lays out and paints browser UI.
+- The **render and compositing thread** responds to input in the browser UI, routes other input to the correct render process; lays out and paints browser UI.
-- **Render and compositing thread helper:** executes image decode tasks and fallback raster or decode.
+- The **render and compositing thread helpers** execute image decode tasks and fallback raster or decode.

 The browser process render and compositing thread are similar to the code and functionality of a render process,